h5bp/Front-end-Developer-Interview-Questions/README.md

 * Have you ever used JavaScript templating?
 	* If so, what libraries have you used?
 (Mustache.js, Handlebars etc.)
 * Explain "hoisting".
-* What is FOUC?
-How do you avoid FOUC?
 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built in JavaScript objects not a good idea?